Do camera systems reduce fleet insurance premiums?

 By Geoff Cross – Managing Director, Centrad

-As a founder and MD of a fleet operator until 2018, I have been at the forefront of many fleet insurance renewals including a number of nervous ones with annual premiums creeping or even hiking up.
-Fundamentally claims experience plays a material part of deciding what an operator will pay for their insurance.
+As a founder and MD of a fleet operator until 2018, I have been at the forefront of many fleet insurance renewals including a number of nervous ones with annual premiums creeping or even hiking up, often due to unpaid reserves allocated to open claims.
+Fundamentally claims experience plays a material part in deciding what an operator will pay for their fleet insurance.
 This includes actual claims paid and reserves for potential claims that are currently being processed.
 Reducing the frequency and the value of claims is key to ensure that you manage your insurance premiums.

 How can cameras reduce fleet insurance premiums?

-The benefit of camera systems is ensuring that you have an accurate eyewitness everytime.
+The benefit of having multi camera systems installed on your fleet is that it ensures you have an accurate eyewitness everytime.
 Prior to fitting cameras on my fleet, I can recall countless occasions where witness details were either not provided, not available at the scene or the witness disappeared after the event – most likely because they simply didn’t wish to get involved with insurance and court proceedings

 The advantage of having an accurate eye witness includes;